FreskimAliu/Cloud-DevOps-Engineer-Capstone/README.md

 ## 🧐 About <a name = "about"></a>

-This capstone project puts together most of the section of the Cloud DevOps Nanodegree into practice.
+In this project I applied the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
+These include:

-The project uses AWS, CloudFormation, Docker, Kubernetes, and CI/CD.
+    Working in AWS
+    Using Jenkins or Circle CI to implement Continuous Integration and Continuous Deployment Building pipelines
+    Working with Ansible and CloudFormation to deploy clusters Building Kubernetes clusters
+    Building Docker containers in pipelines

-## 🏁 Getting Started <a name = "getting_started"></a>
+## 🏁 Project <a name = "project"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+For this project I created a CI/CD pipeline for a basic containerized NodeJS application.
+I pushed docker image to ECR and then deployed the container in EKS cluster.

 ### Prerequisites